mehditohidi/TronBruteForce/README.md

 // The empty walltes saves to a text file and the non-empty wallets to another text file.

-if you liked it donate us:
+if you liked it donate us in tron (trx):

+THw9s3PPxFKyC4XtHZMn1xrVJFTCoQpRgk